As you begin transitioning from relaxed to natural hair, the new hair growth may require a revamp to your styling routine.

-When done occasionally, a silk press can tide you over until your hair is ready for its next protective style.
+When done occasionally, a silk press can tide you over until your hair type is ready for its next protective style.

 Protect Your Crown with PATTERN Beauty

 Protective styles give you endless options for rocking your locks while letting your hair grow and flourish.
-To keep your style looking sleek and spot on, make sure to incorporate hydrating curly hair products into your daily routine.
+To keep your style looking sleek and spot on, make sure to incorporate hydrating transitioning hair products into your daily routine.

 - "How To Do Knotless Box Braids."
 LOreal Paris. https://www.lorealparisusa.com/beauty-magazine/hair-style/braid-hairstyles/how-to-do-knotless-box-braids

 - Perkins, Sabrina.
 "THIS is How You Avoid Breakage During a Transition to Natural Hair."
 Curly Nikki. https://www.curlynikki.com/2016/08/this-is-how-you-avoid-breakage-during.html